memgraph/docs/docs/reference-guide/storage-modes.md

 manually create a snapshot, until the periodic snapshot is created.

 Manual snapshots are created by running the `CREATE SNAPSHOT;` query.

+## On-disk transactional storage mode

+### Architecture

+Using disk as a physical storage allows users to save much more data than they can when using only RAM.
+As a background storage we use RocksDB to serialize vertices and edges into key-value format.
+The architecture we used here is in academy called "larger than memory" since it enables in-memory databases to save more data than it fits into the main memory without having the performance overhead of buffer pool.
+All committed data is residing on the disk and the only thing that resided in the main memory are two caches, one for doing operations on main RocksDB instance and the second one for operations requiring the use of indices.
+The cache used here is our custom SkipList which allows for multithreaded execution.

+### MVCC
+Support for concurrent execution of transactions is implemented differently for on-disk storage than for in-memory.
+In the in-memory storage we rely on delta objects which allow us to get to the exact versions of data at the specific moment in time.
+Therefore, the in-memory storage uses pessimistic approach in a sense that it is immediately checked whether there is a conflict between two transactions.
+In on-disk storage, we use cache per transaction.
+This significantly simplifies management of objects since we don't have to think whether some object is valid or not.
+On the other hand, such design change requires moving from pessimistic to an optimistic approach for conflict resolution between transactions.
+This means that at the moment, conflict is checked at the transaction's commit time with the help of RocksDB's transaction support.
+This also implies that deltas are cleared after transaction ends so you can even get more efficient execution in the terms of memory.
+We still need deltas to fully support Cypher's semantic for write queries.
+Such design also simplifies the process of garbage collection since the we only need to take care about data on disk.

+### Isolation level
+The only isolation level we support for disk storage is snapshot isolation.
+The first reason is that we believe it should be the default level for most of the applications relying on the database.
+The second is that it simplifies query's execution flow since there is no need to go on disk until the transa- ction commits.

+### Indices

+### Constraints

+ Vertices and edges
+are saved in the same RocksDB instance and we distinguish them using the concept called "handles".
+We use one RocksDB instance for supporting label indices and another one for label-property indices.
+There is also an instance used for implementing unique constraints.
+Three other instances are used only to ensure that the context is saved when the database is closed.
+There are two reasons why we use separate instance for indices, constraints and a main storage.
+The first is that each of them logically enables some kind of functionality which requires copying data.
+Specifically, indices essentially speed up reading of nodes with higher memory usage while constraints restrict the data that can be saved.
+Currently, the indices don't work optimally and there is a lot of space for improvement by using Bloom and Ribbon filters.

+Larger than memory database workload.

+### Data formats

+### Durability

+### Memory control
+- when will memory be reduced for disk and when for main-memory storage.
+- how we implemented compaction

+### Replication
+Replication for disk storage isn't yet supported.

 ## Analytical storage mode